PhantomGrapes/MultiDigraphNER/README.md

 turn on/off the gpu mode in config/graph_ecommerce.yml

-remove gazetteers in config/graph_ecommerce.yml to run trivial GraphNER
+remove gazetteers in config/graph_ecommerce.yml to run trivial model (our model - gazetteers = bilstm crf)

 To reproduce results in paper, you need to retrain and replace demo embeddings in data/embeddings (including char embedding and bichar embedding trained on Chinese wiki)